vitaly-t/pg-listener/README.md

 ```

 That's why [notify] here is inside the result from [listen] method, as a convenience for sending notifications
-through the same connection as we do the listening, and with a simpler syntax.
+through the same connection as we do the listening, but with a simpler syntax.

 ### RxJs

-Check [examples] for a complete solution with RxJs.
+Check [examples] for a complete solution with [RxJs].

 [pg-promise]:https://github.com/vitaly-t/pg-promise